Thelma Stevens: Early Career (1928–1939)

 Before Thelma Stevens graduated from Scarritt, the Methodist Church evaluated her and told her she was not healthy enough for church work.
 Stevens accepted a teaching position in Hampton, Tennessee.

 Before Stevens signed her Tennessee teaching contract, the Methodists changed their evaluation of her and offered her a position as the Director of the Bethlehem Center in Augusta, Georgia.
 The Bethlehem Center, founded in 1911 by the Women's Missionary Council of the Methodist Episcopal Church, South, was one of the oldest community centers for African-Americans in the United States.
 The Methodist Church asked Stevens to conduct research to determine the type of new facility the Bethlehem Center should build.
 After a year in Augusta, Stevens proposed moving the center to a more centralized location and building a gym for children.

 The Bethlehem Center housed a kindergarten and a weekly Bible school.
-The Center also served as a meeting place for women's clubs and classes, and acted as a gathering place for local ministers.
+The center also served as a meeting place for women's clubs and classes, and acted as a gathering place for local ministers.
 Eventually, the Center bought a piece of land, built a camp, served the African American rural community, and ran the only gymnasium for the Black community in Georgia.
-Stevens worked at the Bethlehem Center from 1928–1939.
+Stevens worked at the Bethlehem Center from 1928 to 1939.